-Legal Entity: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.
+Legal Entity: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing, as the subject of rights and obligations in a country's legal system.

 Legal Existence: A Private Organization, Government Entity, or Business Entity has Legal Existence if it has been validly formed and not otherwise terminated, dissolved, or abandoned.